-Friends of DxE (EIN 46-4318107), a 501(c)(3) tax exempt organization, provides grants for the grassroots Direct Action Everywhere (DxE) network, an international coalition of animal rights activists that has mobilized activists in over 180 cities and 34 countries, and for other animal advocacy organizations and projects.
+Friends of DxE (EIN 46-4318107), a 501(c)(3) tax exempt organization, provides grants for the grassroots Direct Action Everywhere (DxE) network and for other animal advocacy organizations and projects.

 Find out more about the fellowship process here.

 You can donate via Funraise or check, payable to Friends of DxE, to:

 Friends of DxE

 To see Friends of DxE's audited financial report and 990 form, please email firstname.lastname@example.org